ergoserv/handbook/README.md

 These resources were created and are maintained by [ErgoServ](https://www.ergoserv.com).

-If you like what you see and would like to hire us or join us, [get in touch](https://www.ergoserv.com)!
+If you like what you see and want to hire or join us, [get in touch](https://www.ergoserv.com)!